buggregator/server/README.md

 ## Documentation, Installation and Usage Instructions

-See the [documentation](https://docs.buggregator.dev/) for detailed installation and usage instructions.
+See the[documentation](https://docs.buggregator.dev/)for detailed installation and usage instructions.

 ---

 ## Contributing

 We enthusiastically invite you to contribute to Buggregator Server!
 Whether you've uncovered a bug, have innovative feature suggestions, or wish to contribute in any other capacity, we warmly welcome your participation.
 Simply open an issue or submit a pull request on our GitHub repository to get started.

 > **Note**
 > Read more how to contribute [here](https://docs.buggregator.dev/contributing.html)